-Most interesting wonders of Brunei
+Top 5 wonders of Brunei

-Now an energy-rich sultanate, for centuries a important trading port in the South China Sea, Brunei has taken a different direction than its Persian Gulf peers.
+Now an energy-rich sultanate, for centuries an important trading port in the South China Sea, Brunei has taken a different direction than its Persian Gulf peers.
 Immigration is restricted, and Brunei’s hydrocarbon wealth is invested conservatively, mostly outside the country.